freedomofpress/securedrop-docs/docs/admin/installation/test_the_installation.rst

          fields.
 The address is the first 56-character field, just add a ``.onion`` at the end.

-Log in to Both Servers via TTY
+Log in to both servers via TTY
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All access to the SecureDrop servers should be performed over SSH from the
 *Admin Workstation*.
 To aid in troubleshooting, login via a physical keyboard
 attached to the server is also supported.

-Sanity-Check the Installation
+Sanity-check the installation
 -----------------------------

 On each server: